EventStore/samples/CQRS_Flow/.NET/README.md

 # CQRS flow of Event Sourcing with EvenStoreDB

-Sample is showing the typical flow of the Event Sourcing with [EventStoreDB](https://developers.eventstore.com) using CQRS.
+This sample is showing a  typical flow of the Event Sourcing pattern with [EventStoreDB](https://developers.eventstore.com) using CQRS.
 It uses E-Commerce shopping carts domain.

 ## Prerequisities